abdelrhman-saeed/route/README.md

  * you can define constraints for the route segments */
 Route::get('users/{user}', fn (int $user) => var_dump($user))
-        ->getURIConstraints()
         ->where('user', '[A-z]+');

 Route::get('users/{slug}', fn (mixed $slug) => var_dump($slug))
-        ->getURIConstraints()
         ->where('slug', '\w+');

 /**
- * or you can just use the defined constatins in the IURIConstraints interface
+ * or you can just use the defined constatins in the URIConstraintsInterface
  *
- * IURIConstraints::NUM - for numerics only
+ * URIConstraintsInterface::NUM - for numerics only
- * IURIConstraints::ALPHA - for letters only
+ * URIConstraintsInterface::ALPHA - for letters only
- * IURIConstraints::ALPHANUM - for numerics and letters
+ * URIConstraintsInterface::ALPHANUM - for numerics and letters
  */

 Route::get('users/{user}/posts/{post}', function (mixed $user, string $post) {
     // do stuff
 })
-->getURIConstraints()
-->where('user', IURIConstraints::NUM)
+->where('user', URIConstraintsInterface::NUM)
-->where('post', IURIConstraitns::ALPHANUM);
+->where('post', URIConstraintsInterface::ALPHANUM);

 /**
  * specify the values that a route segment can be